marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 make reference to this - "The data that are produced are transient and are intended to be temporary".

-It is thus advisable that after you copy a new instance of the MarkLogic Kafka connector into Confluent Platform (i.e. by running `./gradlew copyConnectorToConfluent`), you should destroy your local Confluent Platform instance (this will usually finish in around 15s):
+It is thus advisable that after you copy a new instance of the MarkLogic Kafka connector into Confluent Platform (i.e. by running `./gradlew installConnectorInConfluent`), you should destroy your local Confluent Platform instance (this will usually finish in around 15s):

     ./gradlew destroyLocalConfluent